← Back to The Yop & Tom Blog

 Step 1: Know your goals

-Your to-do list will contain the tasks you’d like to accomplish each day.
-Ideally, these should correlate with the milestones you’re aiming to achieve each month or quarter.
+Your to-do list holds the tasks you want to accomplish each day.
+Ideally, these connect to the milestones you are aiming for each month or quarter.
+If you are still clarifying direction, our guide to finding purpose can help.

 Step 2: Break down your list

-Once you know where you’re heading, break down those bigger projects into smaller tasks that’ll mark your progress along the way.
-For example, “write essay for class” might turn into “research essay”, then “outline essay” and so on.
+Once you know where you are heading, break bigger projects into smaller tasks that mark progress along the way.
+For example, “write essay for class” might become “research essay”, then “outline essay”, then “draft introduction”.

 Step 3: Choose controllable tasks